 Woman, Provider, Friend, Sister, Wife, Daughter, Mom.
 (To mention a very few.)

-We sold a version of the shirt pictured above many years ago, and—in honor of Mother’s Day and The School of Making—have now revamped the design and made this new Mother stencil available as a free download on our Resources page.
-(Step-by-step instructions on how to print a stencil can be found here.)
+We sold a version of the shirt pictured above many years ago, and—in honor of Mother’s Day and The School of Making—have now revamped the design.

 The Mother stencil was designed by current Auburn University industrial design student, Sam Nuckels at our 2012 Open House, when he was 15-years-old and still in high school.
 Sam and his mother, my dear friend Barbara Frasier, visited our open house and he took advantage of the on-hand workshop materials to create this design for his mother.
 The spontaneity and sweetness behind the gesture has stuck with me for years—and seems a celebration of all mothers.